lk22/automation-scripts/README.md

 This script requires newest python 3 with following packages pathlib2
-Pillow or PIL (Python Imaging Library)
+Pillow or PIL (Python Imaging Library) and argparse